Crimea Travel Guide

-The coastal beach cities are packed in the summer months with tourists from Russia and other Eastern European countries, and is largely overlooked by Western tourists, meaning that there are real bargains to be had in accommodation and entertainment.
-Yalta is the most popular resort in the Ukraine, containing the former palace of the Russian Czars and other fascinating monuments; and Koktebel has good beaches and a carnival-like atmosphere.
+The coastal beach cities are packed with tourists from Russia and other Eastern European countries in the summer months, and are largely overlooked by Western tourists, meaning that there are real bargains to be had in accommodation and entertainment.
+Yalta is the most popular resort in Ukraine, containing the former palace of the Russian Czars and other fascinating monuments; and Koktebel is also a favourite, with good beaches and a carnival-like atmosphere.

-Inland, the coastal mountains of the Crimea are made up of rugged and untamed landscapes with a number of secluded caves and lakes to explore, containing rewarding hikes for adventurous travellers who don't mind roughing it.
+Inland, the coastal mountains of the Crimea are made up of untamed landscapes with a number of secluded caves and lakes to explore, and some rewarding hikes for adventurous travellers who don't mind roughing it.
 The plains region has pretty farms and landscapes that are enjoyable to pass through by train.

-A holiday in the Crimea is an undiscovered pleasure for most of the western world, but as the Ukraine increasingly interacts with the rest of Europe, more tourists will discover its charms.
+A holiday in the Crimea is an undiscovered pleasure for most of the Western world but, as Ukraine increasingly interacts with the rest of Europe, more tourists will no doubt discover its charms.

 Become our Crimea Travel Expert

 We are looking for contributors for our Crimea travel guide.
 If you are a local, a regular traveller to Crimea or a travel professional with time to contribute and answer occasional forum questions, please contact us.